AeroWidescreen/PCSX2-Cheats/README.md

 # Available Patches

 ### Burnout 3: Takedown
 • Widescreen Fix : Adds widescreen support by correcting the FOV, HUD, Menus, and FMVs.

+### Gran Turismo Concept
+• Full Trigger Sensitivity : Allows the full range of the L2 / R2 (LT / RT) triggers to be used for throttle and braking.
+Based on [Silent's Adjusted Trigger Sensitivity](https://github.com/CookiePLMonster/Console-Cheat-Codes/tree/master/PS2/Gran%20Turismo%20Concept/Adjusted%20triggers%20sensitivity) patch.

+• Widescreen Text : Corrects the aspect ratio of text for 16:9 widescreen, similar to GT4 Online.

 ### Gran Turismo 3
 • Access Hidden Car Classes : Allows all car classes to be selectable in arcade mode, including time trial and debug car classes.